 April 24, 2007By: Alana Choy-Shan, MD PGY-3

 Transient ischemic attacks (TIAs) are known to be a harbinger of stroke, however it is difficult for physicians to estimate individual stroke risk.
-Previously, the two systems used to predict short-term risk of stroke after a TIA …
+Previously, the two systems used to predict short-term risk of stroke after a …